otrv4/otrv4/otrv4.md

    amount of seconds from the epoch to the expiration date.
 Its format is the same as the "date-time" described in section 5.6 of RFC3339 [8].
-4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile.
+4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile excluding the signature itself.
    It is created using the Ed448 signature algorithm as documented in [4].
 5. (optional) Transition Signature of the profile by the user's OTRv3 DSA key:
    A transitional signature that enables contacts that trust user's version 3 DSA key to trust the user's profile in version 4.
 This is only used if the user supports version 3 and 4.

-(TODO: 4 and 5 should probably mention that they don't include the signature themselves.
-They say "entire profile" which isn't correct, since the signatures are part of the profile)

 Then this profile must be published in a public place, like an untrusted server.